selimslab/selimslab.github.io/_posts/ideas/quotes/2020-5-9-quotes-classified.md

 Whenever you think or you believe or you know, you're a lot of other people: but the moment you feel, you're nobody-but-yourself.

-Here's to the crazy ones.
-The misfits.
-The rebels.
-The troublemakers.
-The round pegs in the square holes.
-The ones who see things differently.
-They're not fond of rules.
-And they have no respect for the status quo.
-You can quote them, disagree with them, glorify or vilify them.
-About the only thing you can't do is ignore them.
-Because they change things.
-They push the human race forward.
-And while some may see them as the crazy ones, we see genius.
-Because the people who are crazy enough to think they can change the world, are the ones who do.

 Those who cannot change their minds cannot change anything.

 Trust yourself.
 You know more than you think you do.

 ## act

-The future depends on what you do today.

 A ship is safe in harbor, but that's not what ships are for.

-who is the happier man, he who has braved the storm of life and lived or he who has stayed securely on shore and merely existed?
+Who is happier, who has braved the storm of life and lived or who has stayed securely on shore and merely existed?

 Life is not a matter of holding good cards, but of playing a poor hand well.

-A random act of kindness, no matter how small, can make a tremendous impact on someone else's life.
+A random act of kindness

-sometimes you don't need a goal in life, you don't need to know the big picture. you just need to know what you're going to do next!

-Life is like a prism.
-What you see depends on how you turn the glass.

-Do what is right, not what is easy nor what is popular.

-The secret of life is to fall seven times and to get up eight times.

-If you don't go after what you want, you'll never have it.
-If you don't ask, the answer is always no. If you don't step forward, you're always in the same place.

-Courage isn't having the strength to go on - it is going on when you don't have strength.

 Do not go gentle into that good night.

 Rage, rage against the dying of the light.

-## perfect

-If you look for perfection, you'll never be content.
+---

 And now that you don't have to be perfect, you can be good.

 Look again at that dot.
 That's here.
 That's home.
 That's us.